 Standard filters work to keep your system and its ductwork clean, but they don't really improve indoor air quality.
 To do that you need a media air cleaner.
 The media filter rests between the main return duct and the blower cabinet and will improve dust and particle removal up to seven times that of a standard filter.
 However, upgrading to a pleated media filter will remove everything from dust to airborne viruses from the filtered air.
 Always choose a filter that matches your blower's capacity.
 For optimal efficiency and filtration, we recommend that you replace your disposable filters at least once a month.
 If you have washable filters, they should be cleaned once a month.

 Filters for your Trane unit are made from higher-quality materials than those of the disposable filters found in retail stores.
 For that reason, replacement Trane filters can only be purchased through a Trane dealer.
 However, keep in mind that some Trane filters are reusable, and can be washed by hand in cold water.

-As a Trane dealer, we are the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.
+As a Trane dealer, Den-Son Inc. Cooling & Heating is the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.

 There are many factors that affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, duct sizing and arrangement, and many others.
 Den-Son Inc. Cooling & Heating can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family's needs.
 Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
 The only way to ensure the size of the system you purchase will be large enough to heat or cool your home, but not any larger than you need, is to have your home's individual heating and cooling needs evaluated by a licensed professional.